honkliu/MoonShot/HowTo.md

-1. Index Format
+# Index Format
-2. How index is stored.
+* How index is stored.
-2.1 index in disk
+* index in disk
-2.2 index in memory
+*index in memory

 3. How to acces the index
 3.1 Prepare the cache